alexylem/myphotos/README.md

 1. Clone the repo `git clone --recursive https://github.com/alexylem/myphotos.git`
 2. Create `config.php` from a copy of `config.default.php`
 3. Fill-in `config.php` with your settings & Google API Key
-4. Login and click on Update Library
+4. Login and click on *Update Library*

 ### Update your version of MyPhotos

-1. Pull updates using `git pull --recurse-submodules`
+1. Login and click on *Check updates*

 ## Report an issue